parsian-ai/Rocky-Rabbit/README.md

-# Launch Racky Rabbit in Telegram Web
+# Launch Rocky Rabbit in Telegram Web

 ## how to run